roman-tremmel/ggfastman/README.md

 2. `pos`
 3. `y`

-while the `chrom` has to be the format `c("chr1", "chr2", "chr3", ...)`, the numeric base pair positions in `pos` and the y column contains the pvalues.
+while the `chrom` has to be the format `c("chr1", "chr2", "chr3", ...)`, the `pos` column must be a numeric vector reflecting base pair positions and the `y` column contains the pvalues.
 Here we `-log10`-transform the pvalues.

 We can plot the manhatten figure similar to the original `manhatten` function, but we have to specify the speed option with the "slow" parameter.